Chris Corcoran (soccer)

-Christopher Corcoran (born March 30, 1983, in Weymouth, Massachusetts) is an American soccer player, who is currently playing for Gamlakarleby Bollklubb.
+Christopher Corcoran (born March 30, 1983) is an American retired soccer player.
+He is currently employed in FF Jaro's academy.

 Early life

 Corcoran grew up in Marshfield, Massachusetts, where he attended Marshfield High School.

 Career

 College career

 He then entered St. John's University, playing on the men's soccer team from 2001 to 2004.
 He finished his four seasons with twelve goals in seventy-five games.

 Professional career

 In 2002, he played for the Cape Cod Crusaders of the fourth division Premier Development League during the collegiate off season.
 In 2003, he spent the summer with the Brooklyn Knights.
 On January 14, 2005, the MetroStars selected Corcoran in the 3rd round (25th overall) in the 2005 MLS SuperDraft.
 Corcoran had difficulty recovering from two broken feet from his final game at St. John's and never saw first team time.
 He did play nine games with the reserves before being released on November 15, 2006.
 That winter, he had trials with Limavady United in Northern Ireland and Falkirk FC Scotland but did not qualify for a work permit.
 He returned to the United States to try out with the Columbus Crew.
 He was not offered a contract and on April 20, 2006, he signed with the Charleston Battery of the USL First Division.